-This is a laboratory-based course that is designed for technicians who work within a diagnostic laboratory handling peste des petits ruminants virus (PPRV) and/or lumpy skin disease virus (LSDV) and are responsible for implementing and validating diagnostic techniques.
+This is a laboratory-based course that is designed for technicians who work within a diagnostic laboratory handling peste des petits ruminants virus (PPRV) and are responsible for implementing and validating diagnostic techniques.
 This course is not suitable for research or group leaders.
 The course focuses on transboundary disease diagnostic techniques comprising serological, molecular and virological assays and related quality assurance.
 Applicants should have an understanding of virology and related methodologies.

 What you need to know

 Duration: The course will run for 1 week: Dates TBC

 Biosecurity: The laboratory operates at BSL3 containment level and delegates will be expected to adhere to tight biosecurity regulations, including a strict three-day quarantine period and a shower upon exiting the laboratories daily.
 Further information will be provided.

 Application deadline: TBC (please note that places will be limited).

 Course pre requisites